Deaf Awareness Week booklist

 Lucy is deaf and Omar is rather flippantly pretending he can't understand her request.
 Lucy has to be creative if she is to find a solution.

-Pete Seeger and Paul Dubois Jacobs, Illustrated by R Gregory Christie
+Author: Pete Seeger and Paul Dubois Jacobs Illustrator: R Gregory Christie

 Stylish artwork accompanies the story of a pianist who loses his hearing and his job, only to start a popular new band of deaf musicians.